S2 Framework

 featured-author-icon

-item-block cc-task
+item-block is-task

-item-block cc-task-xs
+item-block is-task-xs

-item-block cc-task-expired
+item-block is-task-expired

 Values or counting descriptions are usually written at the last.
 For example:

-text-wrapper cc-max-40rem
+text-wrapper is-max-40rem

 05. Abbreviations

-Always use complete words other than the below abbreviations.
+Always use complete words other than the below abbreviations:

 Glossary